• Skip to primary navigation

 Sudden Infant Death Syndrome (SIDS), or cot death, is a sudden unexpected infant death (usually occurring during sleep) that can’t be explained by a medical condition, infection, intentional harm, or accidental causes.

-Listed highest first, the following factors increase SIDS risk for a vulnerable baby, wherever he sleeps.
+The following factors increase the risk of SIDS for a vulnerable baby, wherever they sleep5.

-1. Exposure to smoke, particularly before birth, can affect a baby’s ability to rouse from sleep.
+- Exposure to smoke can affect a baby’s ability to rouse from sleep.
 The risk is related to how much exposure a baby has.
-It is always a good idea to reduce your baby’s exposure to smoke wherever he sleeps, but if you are a smoker you should not share a sleep surface with your baby.
+It is always a good idea to reduce your baby’s exposure to smoke wherever they sleep, but if you are a smoker you should not share a sleep surface with your baby.
+Smoking is the biggest SIDS risk.

-2. Placing a baby on his front to sleep may affect his ability to arouse and to breathe.
+- Placing a baby on his front to sleep may affect his ability to arouse and to breathe.
 ‘Back to Sleep’ campaigns have reduced SIDS in many Western countries.
-Bedsharing breastfeeding mothers often nurse in a side-lying position—when a baby comes off the breast he naturally rolls onto his back.
-Once he can roll back and forth a baby can choose his own sleep position.
+Bedsharing breastfeeding mothers often nurse in a side-lying position—when a baby comes off the breast they naturally rolls onto their back.
+A baby who can roll back and forth can choose his own sleep position.

 Breastfeeding mothers who meet the criteria below are statistically low risk and can bedshare with confidence.